-Mobile Storage containers have become a very popular means of providing extra space, outbuildings, short term and long term storage solutions.
+Cargo Storage containers have become a very popular means of providing extra space, outbuildings, short term and long term storage solutions.

-Containers are now available in all major metropolitan areas throughout the nation.
+Cargo storage containers are now available in all major metropolitan areas throughout the nation.
 Container Alliance has formed a network of small businesses that are familiar with your needs and agree to adopt and follow the Container Alliance code of ethics.
 This guide is designed to help you become familiar with industry terminology, container uses, common questions and problems.

 This sale guide serves to help you get informed about buying a shipping / mobile storage container.